Senate poised to vote on holding Trump accountable for riot - WTMJ

 Barely a month since the deadly riot on Jan.
 6, closing arguments are set for the historic trial in a rare Saturday session, held under the watch of armed National Guard troops still guarding the iconic building.

-The outcome of the quick, raw and emotional proceedings is expected to reflect a country divided over the former president and the future of his brand of politics.
+The outcome of the raw and emotional proceedings is expected to reflect a country divided over the former president and the future of his brand of politics.
+The verdict could influence not only Trump’s political future but that of the senators sworn to deliver impartial justice as jurors.

 “What’s important about this trial is that it’s really aimed to some extent at Donald Trump, but it’s more aimed at some president we don’t even know 20 years from now,” said Sen. Angus King, the independent from Maine.